Junction, TX 76849

 There are few things better than an afternoon of friendly competition, warm sunshine and the kind of scenery that would make your jaw drop.
 That's exactly what you'll get at the Junction Golf Course, so don't leave home without your clubs.
 You'll need all of them, as the nine-hole course throws an array of sand traps and other hazards at you as it meanders past oak and pecan trees.
 Three holes include Cedar Creek as an additional hazard, which may make you think twice as you plan out your next shot.

 Beyond Junction Golf Course's nine holes of traditional golf, you'll find three 18-hole disc golf courses that take full advantage of the rugged Hill Country terrain.
-Make sure you’re here for Bill & Ted’s Excellent Tourney (April 13), a PDGA Disc Golf Tournament that features the Top-O-Texas shot from the top of Lover’s Leap, a bluff that overlooks Junction and the Llano River.
+Play on your own, then come back in February or July for the town's two disc golf tournaments.
+Both feature the Top-O-Texas shot from the peak of Lover’s Leap, a bluff that overlooks Junction and the Llano River.
 Bring your A game for the bragging rights and take in all the beautiful scenery along the way.

 Thanks to the fabulous weather, awe-inspiring natural beauty, and the many ways to enjoy it all, Junction is the place to be this spring.
 Plan your getaway here.